pimcore/pimcore/docs/Development_Documentation/14_Web_Services/README.md

 # REST Webservice API

-Pimcore provides a web service to retrieve and save objects, documents and assets through a RESTful API.
-When the web service feature is enabled in the system settings (by default it is disabled), any admin user can access  and utilize the REST API.
+Pimcore provides a REST web service interface to many entities in the system, such as assets, documents, objects and class definitions.
+The webservices are not enabled by default, you have to do this in `Settings` > `System Settings` > `Web Service API`.

-When the web service API is enabled, for each user his API key is displayed in `Settings` > `Users`.
+Once the web service API is enabled, there is an API key is displayed in `Settings` > `Users` for each user.
 Please be aware that the API Key changes when the user changes his/her password.

-For testing in the browser it's not necessary to add the apikey if you have a valid user session from the admin interface (session authentication).
+The webservices also support session authentication, this means that it's not necessary to add the `apikey` to the request if you have a valid user session from the admin interface (eg. when testing in the browser).

 [TOC]